Umberto Riva fonds

 The material in this fonds consists mainly of drawings, predominantly original drawings by Riva, a few project descriptions, and a small amount of commercial material from suppliers.
 The types of drawings for built projects are mostly execution drawings, details, some sketches, and some presentation drawings.
 Projects that were not realized are documented mostly through conceptual and design development drawings.

 The fond is arranged in three series: AP180.S1 Architectural projects; AP180.S2 Furniture; and AP180.S3 Exhibitions.

 Umberto Riva was born in Milan, Italy, in 1928.
 He studied architecture at the Università luav di Venezia and received his degree in 1959.
-He established his architectural practice in Milan in 1960 where he lives and works.
+He established his architectural practice in Milan in 1960 where he lived and worked.
 Riva's work has been predominantly in Italy, with the exception of a few architectural projects and exhibitions in the United States, Canada, Austria, and Algeria.

 From the early 1960s to the mid-1980s, Riva worked mainly on commissions for private residences, vacation houses, and residential buildings.
 His most well known projects from this period are the Cooperativa di abitazione in via Paravia in Milan (1966), Casa Di Palma in Stintino (1971), and Casa Frea in Milan (1983).

 After the mid-1980s, Riva took on more urban design projects, such as the Sperone del Guasco in Ancona (1987) and the Piazza San Nazaro in Milan (1989).
-Since he was an architectural student, Riva has been interested in furniture designs, especially lamps.
-He often integrates his furnishing and furniture designs into his architectural projects for private houses, appartments, and commercial spaces.
+Since he was an architectural student, Riva had been interested in furniture designs, especially lamps.
+He often integrated his furnishing and furniture designs into his architectural projects for private houses, apartments, and commercial spaces.